 PIP insurance in Michigan typically covers medical expenses, attendant care, medical mileage, lost wages and replacement services.

-MEDICAL EXPENSES – Personal injury protection insurance can cover auto accident-related medical care and treatment.
-This will vary somewhat by state, but will normally include the following:
+The services covered will vary somewhat by state, but will normally include the following:

 - Doctor visits, hospitalizations, surgeries, procedures, X-rays, MRIs, CT-scans, physical therapy, psychotherapy, cognitive therapy, rehabilitation and prescription medications.